glua/load-seed/README.md

 gulp build
 ```

 The final project files will be built into a `dist` folder within your project.
-You'll need to upload these files to your HTTP host.
+You'll need to upload these files to a web server.

 ## Directory Layout